openharmony/docs/en/application-dev/ai/mindspore-guidelines-based-js.md

-# Using MindSpore Lite for Model Inference (JS)
+# Using MindSpore Lite JavaScript APIs to Develop AI Applications

 ## Scenarios

-MindSpore Lite is an AI engine that implements AI model inference for different hardware devices.
-It has been used in a wide range of fields, such as image classification, target recognition, facial recognition, and character recognition.

-This document describes the general development process for implementing MindSpore Lite model inference.
-For details about how to use native APIs to implement model inference, see [Using MindSpore Lite for Model Inference](../napi/mindspore-lite-guidelines.md).
+You can use the JavaScript APIs provided by MindSpore Lite to directly integrate MindSpore Lite capabilities into the UI code.
+This way, you can quickly deploy AI algorithms for AI model inference.

 ## Basic Concepts